-Do you think you may be pregnant?
 Long before there were readily available drug-store pregnancy tests or sonograms, women knew they were pregnant by noticing a series of bodily changes that begin soon after conception has occurred.
-Even though many pregnancy signs and symptoms have causes unlinked to pregnancy, this list can help you figure out if you need to take the next step and book a free pregnancy confirmation appointment.
+Even though many pregnancy signs are similar to PMS symptoms, if you have several symptoms on this list, it may be time to book a pregnancy confirmation appointment.

 Early signs of pregnancy tend to differ from one woman to the next.
 With that in mind, take a look at these 15 early signs of pregnancy.